Story corrected 15 September 2021*

-More and more people will have to privately fund their residential care after the government froze the capital thresholds that gatekeep access to public funding for the 10th consecutive year.
+More and more people will have to privately fund their care after the government froze the capital thresholds that gatekeep access to public funding for the 10th consecutive year.

-The upper capital limit – above which people must fund their care in full – will remain at £23,250 from April 2020, while the lower limit, below which people receive full public funding subject to them foregoing much of their income, stays at £14,250, a circular issued by government today said.
+The upper capital limit – above which people must fund their permanent residential care in full – will remain at £23,250 from April 2020, while the lower limit, below which people receive full public funding subject to them foregoing much of their income, stays at £14,250, a circular issued by government today said.

 The upper limit has fallen by £4,500 in real terms since 2010, pushing more and more people into self-funding, said Simon Bottery, senior fellow, social care, at the King’s Fund.